 5. Displaying ads with Coinzilla on AMP pages

 The AMP development team states that there are 100+ ad servers and networks (AMP partners) that are able to deploy ads on AMP pages.
 Truth be told, you don’t have to work exclusively with AMP’s partners if you decided to go all the way with the AMP framework.

-Step 1 – Create a new Ad Unit
+Step 1 – Create a new Order

 To add Coinzilla as an advertiser you will have to select New Company first and input Coinzilla as an Ad network.

-Step 4 – Add a Line Item
+Step 2 – Create a New Line Item

-Step 5 – Add a new Creative
+Step 3 – Add Creatives

 The reporting process for an AMP ad is similar to any other Ads.
 You can either monitor them in Google Ad Manager or Google Analytics.
 However, keep in mind that Analytics will count pageviews and Ad Manager will count impressions.

 The AMP framework makes web page creation approachable even to people who only have a basic understanding of HTML and CSS.
 Moreover, it provides a better user experience for mobile users.

 However, the tendency of amp.dev’s support and guides to encourage the rebuilding of the whole website and limit the information to manual procedures and exclusive collaboration with AMP partners is a major turn off.
 For a niche like cryptocurrency, such limitations overthrow the advantages the framework comes with.